codebuil/python.edit.screen.b8000/README.md

 #linux.kernel.boot.load
-a system load boot of a lua demo on a linux system
+a system load boot of a ram disk drive read and write to load a image